 In order to meet the requirements of this policy, I agree that I am thoroughly familiar with all the facts and circumstances concerning the physical development of this project and I understand the above DCA policy and agree to take such actions to ensure compliance with all housing accessibility requirements applicable to said project.
 I also understand that I must ensure that my Architect and General Contractor understand these same requirements and will design (Architect) and construct (General Contractor) the project according to state and federal requirements.
 I understand that noncompliance may require me as Owner to make modifications to the project and/or result in repayment of funds to DCA.

-Ownership Entity Name

-Authorized Owner or Representative—Printed Name and Title

-Authorized Owner-- Signature

-Date of Pre-Construction Conference

-Date Signed

-Project Name and Address: